Candiria

-Candiria are an American math metal band from Brooklyn, New York, mixing progressive metal, metalcore, jazz fusion and hip-hop.
+Candiria is an American band from Brooklyn, New York, mixing progressive metal, metalcore, jazz fusion and hip hop.
 They are part of the precursors of the mathcore genre with bands like Deadguy or Lethargy.
 Formed in 1992, the band was part of the second wave of New York hardcore, but subsequently expanded its performance to also play jazz, hip hop and progressive rock.

 The band was founded by vocalist Carley Coma, guitarists Chris Puma and Eric Matthews, and drummer/bassist/keyboardist/trumpeter Kenneth Schalk.

 History

 Candiria was initially formed in 1992 by vocalist Carley Coma, guitarists Chris Puma and Eric Matthews, and drummer/bassist/keyboardist/trumpeter Kenneth Schalk.
 "Candiria" is supposedly the plural form of candiru, a parasitic fish found in the Amazon river.
 However, original member Kenneth Schalk stated that the band made up their name while unaware of the fish.
 The alleged plural is incorrect anyway: the name of the fish comes from the now extinct Old Tupi language, from where it passed on to Portuguese and later to other languages; in Portuguese, the plural form is simply candirus.
 The band formed in the second wave of New York hardcore.